Theory and Application of Augmented Dimensional Analysis: Applications of dimensional analysis

 As before, (\ref{eq:kepler}) can be interpreted both as a quantity equation and as a scalar equation, and assuming that $t,d,G,M,m>0$ the latter can also be written as

 It is worth pointing out that Bridgman \cite[p.
-8]{key-10} considered only one equation, namely
+8]{bri} considered only one equation, namely

-corresponding to ($K1$), with $\phi\left(m_{2}/m_{1}\right)$ corresponding to $\Psi_{1}\left(m_{1}/m_{2}\right)$, or ($K2$), with $\phi\left(m_{2}/m_{1}\right)$ corresponding to $\Psi_{2}\left(m_{1}/m_{2}\right)$.
-The basic reason why Bridgman was not able to derive the much more informative equation (\ref{eq:scalOrb}) was that, unlike Buckingham before him, he did not reflect on the possibility that the original function could have more than one representation, and as a consequence he did not reflect on what inferences could be drawn from symmetries between different representations.
+This corresponds to ($K1$) with $r=d$, $m_{1}=m$, $m_{2}=M$ and $\phi\left(x\right)^{2}=\Psi_{1}\left(x^{-1}\right)$.
+Unlike Buckingham before him, Bridgman did not reflect on the possibility that the original function could have more than one representation, and apparently none of them reflected on whether it was possible to obtain a stronger result by combining dimensional analysis with a symmetry assumption. \end{example}